 (the link above goes to Poets.Org’s archive)

-“The Bells”, extending the metaphor (these as symbols for the cycle of human life), from sleigh bells to funeral bells, is probably the most well-known example.
+“The Bells”, extending the metaphor (these as symbols for the cycle of human life), from sleigh bells to funeral bells, is likely the most well-known example.

-My favorite has always been, “To One in Paradise”; and I’ve used it twice, once as epigraph for Inimical, chapter nine, and later in my short novel, “Are You Haunted”, as epitaph for Lettie Drybrook’s tombstone.
+But my favorite has always been, “To One in Paradise”; and I’ve used it twice, once as epigraph for Inimical, chapter nine, and later, in my short novel, “Are You Haunted”, as epitaph for Lettie Drybrook’s tombstone.

 Thou wast that all to me, love